jbellsey/redux-model-utils/docs/actions.md

 If you need to make an action-creator for private use, you'll need to use the technique below, which will be familiar to any Redux programmer.

-See the async example in the [API docs](api-model.md) for a use-case.
+See the async example in the [API docs](api-model.md) for a use-case and a model which has both public and private action-creators.

 # Normal action-creators